Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Conclusions

 \section{Conclusions}

-In this paper we discretized the latent variable proximal point method \cite{keith2023,dokken2024} with the hierarchical $p$-FEM basis \cite{Babuska1981a,Schwab1998,knook2024quasi} to construct the hierarchical proximal Galerkin algorithm, a high-order solver for variational problems with pointwise obstacle- and gradient-type inequality constraints.
-As $p \to \infty$, the choice of FEM basis retains sparsity in the discretized Newton systems and also admits a block preconditioner that, when coupled with a GMRES iterative solver, bounds the inner Krylov iterations with polylogarithmic growth in the worst case.
+In this paper we discretized the latent variable proximal point method \cite{keith2023,dokken2024} with the hierarchical $p$-FEM basis \cite{Babuska1981a,Schwab1998,knook2024quasi} to construct the hierarchical proximal Galerkin (hpG) algorithm.
+The hpG algorithm is a high-order solver for variational problems with pointwise obstacle- and gradient-type inequality constraints on tensor-product domains.
+As $p \to \infty$, the choice of FEM basis retains sparsity in the discretized Newton systems and also admits a block preconditioner that, when coupled with an outer FGMRES or inner GMRES iterative solver, bounds the inner Krylov iterations with polylogarithmic growth in the worst case.
 Moreover, we observed that the outer Newton iterations are experimentally \emph{mesh} and \emph{degree independent}.
-The method is amenable to $hp$-adaptivity techniques which were fully explored in a one-dimensional obstacle problem example.
-We also successively apply the solver to a two-dimensional obstacle problem and gradient-constrained problem as well as a thermoforming problem, an example of an obstacle-type quasi-variational inequality.
+The method is amenable to $hp$-adaptivity techniques which were explored in a one-dimensional obstacle problem example.
+We also successively apply the solver to a two- and three-dimensional obstacle problem, a two-dimensional gradient-constrained problem as well as a thermoforming problem, an example of an obstacle-type quasi-variational inequality.
 We consider discretizations with up to partial degree $p=82$ on each element.

 We also compare wall-clock timings of our solver with low-degree discretizations and note that, for the regimes of $h$ and $p$ considered, we found high-order discretizations deliver up to 100 times faster solves to achieve the same errors.
 This discovery is, perhaps, in contrast to what the community has come to expect.